malsaleh88/university-ects-system/README.md

 - Delivering a clean **frontend UI** for easy interaction

 ⚡ Thank you for reviewing my work!
-If you have any questions, feel free to reach out.

 👤 **Author:** Mohammad Alsaleh